MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/resource-organization-content.md

 > [!WARNING]
 > **We advise against creating multiple Microsoft Entra tenants for most multitenant solutions.** Working across Microsoft Entra tenants introduces extra complexity and reduces your ability to scale and manage your resources.
 Typically, this approach is only used by managed service providers (MSPs), who operate Azure environments on behalf of their customers.
 >
-> A single Microsoft Entra tenant can be used by multiple separate subscriptions and Azure resources.
-Before you make an effort to deploy multiple Microsoft Entra tenants, [consider whether there are other approaches that could achieve your purposes](https://azure.microsoft.com/resources/securing-azure-environments-with-azure-active-directory).
+> Before you make an effort to deploy multiple Microsoft Entra tenants, consider whether you can achieve your requirements by using management groups or subscriptions within a single tenant instead.

 In situations where you need to manage Azure resources in subscriptions that are tied to multiple Microsoft Entra tenants, consider using [Azure Lighthouse](/azure/lighthouse/overview) to help manage your resources across your Microsoft Entra tenants.